 To check for varicose veins in your legs, your doctor will look at your legs while you're standing or sitting with your legs dangling.
 He or she may ask you about your signs and symptoms, including any pain you're having.

-Your doctor may recommend a Doppler ultrasound to check blood flow in your veins and to look for blood clots.
-A Doppler ultrasound uses sound waves to create pictures of the structures in your body.
+Your doctor may recommend duplex ultrasound to check blood flow in your veins and to look for blood clots.
+Duplex ultrasound combines traditional with Doppler ultrasound.
+Traditional ultrasound uses sound waves to create a

 An angiogram can help your doctor confirm whether you have varicose veins or another condition.